 While Eve again says it was all a dream, she does have one oddball theory: Paul used to be a patient of her dead husband and he was obsessed with Christie, talking about her the entire time.
 This is soon followed by Paul, clad in a latex mask, appearing and stabbing Eve in her bed.
 He attacks Christie and brings her to the mortuary, claiming that he intends to embalm her alive.

 Hank arrives to stop him and we get the villain moment where he explains his actions: he had to punish everyone, like Eve for telling Christie he was insane and Dr. Parson for putting him in jail.
-He then goes one step further by stabbing his father just in time for Greg to try to save her.
+He then goes one step beyond by stabbing his father just in time for Greg to try to save her.
 A battle leads to Greg getting locked in the embalming chamber while Paul arranges all the bodies of his victims for a wedding ceremony.

-You know how weddings go — you spend much the time conducting a symphony.
+You know how weddings go — you spend much of the the time conducting a symphony.
 Paul does exactly that while we see all of his victims, including his mother who was in a coma and not dead.
 What follows is a battle between Paul and his scalpel and Greg with an axe, ending with Christie sleepwalking her way into killing the villain with one hack of the axe into his back.
 Our heroes embrace, just in time for Paul’s mom to awaken from her coma and attack them with a knife, probably because she saw the end of Carrie and knew this needed one more jump scare.

 We’ve talked about Gary Graver and his work for Orson Welles, in the adult film industry and within films like Texas Lightning, Sorceress and Trick or Treats, amongst other films.
 His cinematography makes this movie a cut above ordinary slasher fare.